aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/transaction_context.md

 ## Function `generate_unique_address`

-Returns a universally unique identifier (of type address) generated<br/> by hashing the transaction hash of this transaction and a sequence number<br/> specific to this transaction.
-This function can be called any<br/> number of times inside a single transaction.
-Each such call increments<br/> the sequence number and generates a new unique address.<br/> Uses Scheme in types/src/transaction/authenticator.rs for domain separation<br/> from other ways of generating unique addresses.
+Returns a universally unique identifier (of type address) generated by hashing the transaction hash of this transaction and a sequence number specific to this transaction.
+This function can be called any number of times inside a single transaction.
+Each such call increments the sequence number and generates a new unique address.

-<pre><code>fun generate_unique_address(): address<br/></code></pre>
+Uses Scheme in types/src/transaction/authenticator.rs for domain separation from other ways of generating unique addresses.

+<pre><code><b>fun</b> <a href="transaction_context.md#0x1_transaction_context_generate_unique_address">generate_unique_address</a>(): <b>address</b><br /></code></pre>